akulagrawal/Solace/README.md

 Solace is the answer to this, we are building a cloud based tool which help the city planners leverage out the modern compute power to get a better insight as to how the city will stand in front of an earthquake or flood or any other such natural angers.

+Some of the questions which Solace tries to answer include:

-Which part of the city is better equipped than the rest or how does the city stands in front of other cities ?<br/>
+- Which part of the city is better equipped than the rest or how does the city stands in front of other cities ?<br/>
-How much time will the rescuers take to reach an affected area ?<br/>
+- How much time will the rescuers take to reach an affected area ?<br/>
-Do we have the adeqaute medical infrastructure <br/>
+- Do we have the adequate medical infrastructure <br/>
-Do we have crowd control measures, in case of untowards incident ?<br/>
+- Do we have crowd control measures, in case of untowards incident ?<br/>

-These are only some of the questions which Solace tries to answer.
+Solace comes equipped with many more features and solutions!